WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/project-wikis.md

 ## Potential Projects that are dependent on various factors

-### AIVE - Research Software Engineering
-The project would involve a series of stages to bring the software infrastructure to a level that will help with development in a complex research environment where currently only 2 people in the world know the software.
-For more details see the [AIVE project](student-aive) and [the AIVE public wiki](https://github.com/MitochondRuna/AIVE-Intro/wiki).

-### BioNix - Research - Data Engineering
-This project helps with reproducibility in the field of Bioinformatics.
-For more details see [BioNix project](student-bionix) and the [BioNix Getting Started Wiki](https://github.com/WEHI-ResearchComputing/BioNix-GettingStarted/wiki).

 ### Genomics Metadata Multiplexing - Research - Data Engineering, Full-Stack Web Developer, or Software Engineering
 This project helps to setup infrastructure to keep track of what happens to a sample once it reaches the Genomics Facility.
 For more details see [Genomics Metadata Multiplexing project.](student-genomics-metadata.md) and the [Genomics Metadata Multiplexing Wiki](https://github.com/WEHI-ResearchComputing/Genomics-Metadata-Multiplexing/wiki)